 “Even with new platforms coming out, we believe high-end console games are the most important.
 We challenge for innovative ideas and technology within our console games and apply them to other devices, so we will continue to put effort into our console games.
 We also plan to increase our portfolio.
 In addition to the multi-device titles for PES and Yu-Gi-Oh, we plan to work on projects with other globally known IPs in the near future.”

 It struck me as funny timing that this statement followed closely behind the announcement that the Japanese government was going to crack down hard on Pachinko machine regulation — which would be very damaging for one of Konami’s three pillars.
 But that hope wasn’t to last — what looked to be the final nail in a coffin that appeared to be made entirely out of nails appeared out of nowhere.
 Konami allowed the SilentHill.com web domain to default, and for weeks the webpage was available for purchase.
-It’s presumably been re-acquired by Konami since (or a plucky fan with an extra 10k laying around).
+It later appeared to be confirmed that some plucky fan with an extra 10k laying around snapped it up, and has been using it to host memes since.
 Doesn’t mean a whole hell of a lot, especially as the page had essentially been parked for a decade before that, just acting as a way to search for the series titles.

 Generally speaking, things looked grim.
 Grimmer perhaps than they’d ever been back when Silent Hills had been canceled and the future of the series was merely unknown.
 All of this seemed to point to a pretty definitive “It’s dead, Jim.”
 And then the rumors started.